1hzf/MLS-UNet/README.md

-# MLS-UNet & MSP-dataset
+# MLSU & MSP-dataset
-Polarization image fusion network based on multi-scale luminance-aware UNet & Multi-scene polarization dataset
+A Luminance-Aware Multi-Scale Network and Dataset for Polarization Image Fusion
 # Expirement
 Python >= 3.8 \
 Torch == 2.1.0 \